luxerama/deploy-recipes/README.md

 	set :option_name, option_value

 ## Capistrano Helper Usage
 This Gem contains some helpers that can be used with capistrano.
-Helpers generally need to be loaded at the top of the `deploy.rb` script.
+Helpers generally need to be loaded at the top of the `deploy.rb` script, if not otherwise stated.

 ### AWS EC2
 The AWS EC2 task is used to dynamically set the web, app and db server valiables in your deploy.rb file.